Audit/Finance Committee Charter

 - The Committee shall review disclosures made by the Company’s Chief Executive Officer and Chief Financial Officer during their certification process for the Form 10-K and Form 10 Q about any significant deficiencies in the design or operation of internal controls or material weaknesses therein and any fraud involving management or other employees who have a significant role in the Company’s internal controls.

-- The Committee shall, as it determines necessary to carry out its duties, obtain advice and assistance from outside legal, accounting, or other advisors.
+- The Committee shall, as it determines necessary to carry out its duties, have the authority to engage and obtain advice and assistance from outside legal, accounting, or other advisors.
 The Company shall provide funding, as determined by the Committee, for such Committee actions and for compensation of any external auditor or any other advisor engaged by the Committee and for ordinary administrative expenses of the Committee.

 - The Committee shall review reports from the independent auditors on (1) all critical accounting policies and practices to be used, (2) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor, and (3) other material written communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences.